carlosr-lotus/Easybank-landing-page/README.md

 - Coding Tools: ReactJS
 - Text Editor/IDE: Visual Studio Code

+!!
+This website/project is only properly developed for mobile and desktop resolutions just as the exercise demanded.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).